-Dive Alaska was founded in 2004 out of concern for the local scuba diving community.
+Dive Alaska was founded in 2004 to grow local diving and expand the opportunities available to the Alaskan diving community.

 Scott Anderson was running the only licensed and insured dive boat in the South Central Alaska area, but many of the divers were coming aboard ill-prepared and ill-equipped for the rigors of Alaskan scuba diving.
 After some close calls and obvious training issues cropped up, Scott decided he needed to open a dive shop to support the type of scuba diving he wanted to be able to do.

 At this point, the dive boat was a 6-pack trawler which operated every other weekend.
 With the opening of the shop, we gained the capacity to blend nitrox, rent equipment, and develop our own training program.
 We gained status as a PADI dive center and began operations in March 2004.
 Since then, we have grown to double the original shop size and we currently enjoy PADI 5-star status.

 In 2004, we invited a couple of GUE Instructors up from California to explore this “new” type of training which we had heard about.
 The training Agency is called “Global Underwater Explorers,” and the rumor was that the curriculum was much more challenging than any other certifying agency.
 Scott gathered 6 of his best dive buddies at the time and they all promptly FAILED a scuba class for the first time in their lives!

 They were dismayed (but impressed) with this course and promptly began to make plans to re-take the class at the generous offer of FREE if they passed the next time.
 Long story short, it took two more classes to pass.
 Now, as newly certified GUE divers, the world was their oyster!
 Their newly-developed skillset gave them the confidence to move on to cave diving courses, technical dive courses, and most importantly, finally being comfortable scuba diving in Alaska’s local waters, along with the physical challenges that come with.